SAST Overview

 On subsequent scans of the same branch, ZeroPath intelligently reuses results for unchanged files and focuses deep analysis only on changed files, significantly reducing scan time.

-evaluates only the diff.
+that evaluates only the diff.
 An AI agent reviews whether existing issues are still present and

 whether the new code introduces any vulnerabilities, delivering results significantly faster